Non-perturbative Mass Renormalization Effects in Non-relativistic Quantum Electrodynamics: The bound matter system coupled to the electromagnetic continuum

 To demonstrate this, we compute the integrated ground-state electron density difference defined as $\Delta n = \int dx |n(x) - n'(x)|$ where $n(x)$ and $n'(x)$ are the densities of two different settings.
 Since NRQED is the reference result, we compute this quantity within this theory and compare then to {the renormalized theory} for increasing number of modes (increasing cutoff) from 10 to 200 modes in steps of 10 modes and increasing coupling $\lambda$.
-This comparison is shown in Fig.~(\ref{fig:pt-density-per-mode}a) where we find that ``NRQED$-$QM" (density of NRQED minus QM) saturate for increasing photon modes for the different couplings.
-From the results of Figs.~(\ref{fig:ground-state-densities}) and (\ref{fig:pt-density-per-mode}a), we also infer that the atomic system becomes more bound (increased localization) for increasing photon modes (photonic cutoff energy).
-A conclusion that can be drawn from the results of Figs.~(\ref{fig:pt-occup-per-mode}) and (\ref{fig:pt-density-per-mode}a) is that for the bound system not all photon modes are equally important since the effect of coupling to the ground-state becomes smaller for higher photon frequencies.
-This implies that the bound system saturates faster than the free particle as a function of the number of modes $N_{p}$.
-It is interesting to highlight that the multimode coupling $g(N_{p})$ for different light-matter coupling have a similar dependence on the number of photon modes as the integrated ground-state density up to a multiplicative prefactor as shown in Fig.~(\ref{fig:pt-density-per-mode}b).
-We would like to mention that the enhanced localization as a result of mass renormalization, has been reported even with a single cavity mode for a many-particle system in a harmonic trap~\cite{Rokaj2023collective}.
-In this case the localization phenomenon was significantly enhanced due to the collective coupling of the system and cavity-mediated interactions. {A further important point to make here is that, as opposed to the free-space case, where Eq.~\eqref{eq:renormalized-mass-derived} shows that a finite cutoff/regularization needs to be kept, for ground states, even in the long-wavelength approximation NRQED might be cutoff-independent for a fixed bare-mass value.
+This comparison is shown in Fig.~\ref{fig:pt-density-per-mode}a where we find that ``NRQED$-${renormalized}" (density of NRQED {subtracted from the renormalized theory}) saturate for increasing photon modes for the different couplings.
+From the results of Fig.~ \ref{fig:pt-density-per-mode}a, we also infer that the atomic system becomes more bound (increased electronic localization) for increasing photon modes (photonic cutoff energy).
+A conclusion that can be drawn from the results of Figs.~\ref{fig:pt-occup-per-mode} and \ref{fig:pt-density-per-mode}a is that for the bound system not all photon modes are equally important since the effect of coupling to the ground-state becomes smaller for higher photon frequencies.
+This implies that the bound system saturates faster than the free particle as a function of the number of modes $N_{p}$. {It is interesting to highlight that the multi-mode coupling $g(N_{p})$ has a similar dependence on the number of photon modes as the integrated ground-state density up to a multiplicative prefactor as shown in Fig.~\ref{fig:pt-density-per-mode}b.} We would like to mention that the enhanced localization as a result of mass renormalization, has been reported even with a single cavity mode for a many-particle system in a harmonic potential~\cite{Rokaj2023collective}.
+In this case the localization phenomenon was significantly enhanced due to the collective coupling of the system and cavity-mediated interactions.
+A further important point to make here is that, as opposed to the free-space case, where Eq.~\eqref{eq:renormalized-mass-derived} shows that a finite cutoff/regularization needs to be kept, for ground-states, even in the long-wavelength approximation NRQED might become largely cutoff-independent for a fixed bare-mass value.
 Finally we note that an exponentially suppressed mode occupation for higher frequencies reflects the origin of quantum physics, where quantized photon modes were introduced to overcome the Rayleigh–Jeans ultraviolet catastrophe.\\